-The very heart and soul of Taormina is its celebrated pedestrian long main street called Corso Umberto I, lined with shops and bars.
-Along this exciting street are people-filled squares good for enjoying an outdoor drink and people-watching.
-Taormina is centred around its main thoroughfare where you can find all main Taormina points of interest.
-At the beginning of Corso Umberto is perhaps the greatest symbol of Taormina’s long varied history: Palazzo Corvaja in Piazza Vittorio Emanuele.
+Taormina’s main attraction is, without doubt, the Greek Theatre but the very heart and soul of Taormina is its celebrated pedestrian main street called Corso Umberto I, lined with shops and bars.
+Along this exciting street are piazzas offering splendid people-watching while visitors enjoy a cool drink.
+Taormina is centered around its main thoroughfare, where you can find all of Taormina’s main points of interest.
+At the beginning of Corso Umberto lies perhaps the greatest symbol of Taormina’s rich and varied history: Palazzo Corvaja in Piazza Vittorio Emanuele.
 Its architecture is a sublime mix of Arab, Norman and Gothic and includes battlements, mullioned windows and shady courtyards.
-The Arabs built the original tower as part of the town’s defences.
+The Arabs built the original tower as part of the town’s defenses.
 Its cubic structure, which is typical of many Arab towers of this period, is thought to have evoked that of the Ka’aba in Mecca.
-In the 13th Century the tower was enlarged by the Normans who added a wing containing a hall and some wonderful artwork.
+In the 13th Century the tower was enlarged by the Normans who added a wing containing a hall and some captivating medieval artwork.
 The Spanish followed suit, adding another wing at the beginning of the 15th Century to house the Sicilian Parliament.

 The San Domenico

 This Dominican monastery is today a luxury hotel, the San Domenico Palace, with a splendid view over the sea and Mount Etna.
 Its beautiful cloisters, the 50 monk cells, and its magnificent Mediterranean garden are the most charming parts of the hotel, where it is definitely worth stopping for a drink or an elegant dinner at their Michelin star rated restaurant Principe di Cerami.